HennoFourie/todo_app_vue/README.md

-# Todo App in Javascript
+# Todo App, focused on Vue frameword
-> A project to indicate my HTML, CSS and JavaScript skills
+> A project to indicate my HTML, CSS, JavaScript and Vue skills

-Using HTML, CSS and JavaScript, we had to create a Single Page Application (SPA) that helps users to keep track of various tasks.
+Using HTML, CSS and JavaScript, we should make effective use of Vue's Object-Oriented Programming system to build a Todo application.

 ## Getting Started